-We have finished this detailed review of all the X-wing models and it is time to hand out the awards and make our recommendations.
-The Red Five X-wing Starfighter 10240 wins the award for most detail hands down with 1559 pieces and the colour issue being resolved from the previous UCS set.
-This is a must for serious collectors and any AFOL (Adult Fan of LEGO), however I would not recommend it for young children.
+We have finished this detailed review of all the X-wing LEGO sets and it is time to hand out the awards and make our recommendations.
+The Red Five X-wing Starfighter 10240 hands down wins the award for most detailed with 1559 pieces and the colour issue being resolved from the previous UCS set.
+This is a must for serious collectors and any AFOL (Adult Fan of LEGO), however, I would not recommend it for young children.
 The mini-figure award goes out to the X-wing Fighter 4502 depicting Luke’s crash on Dagobah.
 This set includes the unique Luke Skywalker mini-figure in his Dagobah Jedi training uniform.
 Finally, the best set for a young Star Wars fan is the Resistance X-wing Starfighter 75149.
 This model has all the sharp looks and cool features of the most recent LEGO sets with recognisable and fun characters from the new Star Wars movies.

 What’s your opinion?
 Let us know in the comments.